QuChunhe/study/SoftwareArtchitecture.md

 Proactor：
 The Proactor architectural pattern allows event-driven applications to efficiently demultiplex and dispatch service requests triggered by the completion of asynchronous operations, to achieve the performance benefits of concurrency without incurring certain of its liabilities.

+The proactor is a completion dispatcher that calls back to the designated concrete completion handler in an application after the corresponding asynchronous operation has finished executing.

 Asynchronous Completion Token：